realThinhIT/gotit-catalog-api/README.md

 4. Config your secret key, `SECRET_KEY` in `main/config/base.py`.

-5. If you want some mockup data for staging, import mockup data using this command:
+5. If you want some mockup data for staging, import mockup data using this command **after running the server for the first time.**

 ```
 mysql -u {username} -p {database_name} < ./main/sql/test.sql